-Synonyms of Acmella repens from Plants of the World Online (23): Acmella nuttaliana Raf., Acmella occidentalis Nutt., Acmella oppositifolia var. repens (Walter) R.K.Jansen, Anthemis repens Walter, Anthemis trinervia Sessé & Moc., Ceratocephalus beccabunga Kuntze, Ceratocephalus repens (Walter) Kuntze, Ceratocephalus subhirsutus Kuntze, Spilanthes americana f. lanitecta A.H.Moore, Spilanthes americana var. parvula (B.L.Rob.)
-A.H.Moore, Spilanthes americana var. repens (Walter) A.H.Moore, Spilanthes beccabunga DC., Spilanthes beccabunga var. parvula B.L.Rob., Spilanthes cocuyensis Cuatrec., Spilanthes diffusa Poepp. & Endl., Spilanthes disciformis var. phaneractis Greenm., Spilanthes lateraliflora Klatt, Spilanthes lehmanniana Klatt, Spilanthes nuttallii Torr. & A.Gray, Spilanthes orizabaensis Sch.Bip. ex Klatt, Spilanthes phaneractis (Greenm.)
+Synonyms of Acmella repens (26) (Updated on 11-19-22 from Plants of the World Online): Acmella nuttaliana Raf., Acmella occidentalis Nutt., Acmella oppositifolia var. repens (Walter) R.K.Jansen, Anthemis repens Walter, Anthemis trinervia Sessé & Moc., Ceratocephalus beccabunga Kuntze, Ceratocephalus repens (Walter) Kuntze, Ceratocephalus subhirsutus Kuntze, Spilanthes americana f. ciliatifolia A.H.Moore, Spilanthes americana f. lanitecta A.H.Moore, Spilanthes americana f. longiinternodiata A.H.Moore, Spilanthes americana var. parvula (B.L.Rob.)
+A.H.Moore, Spilanthes americana var. repens (Walter) A.H.Moore, Spilanthes beccabunga DC., Spilanthes beccabunga var. parvula B.L.Rob., Spilanthes ciliata var. diffusa A.H.Moore, Spilanthes cocuyensis Cuatrec., Spilanthes diffusa Poepp. & Endl., Spilanthes disciformis var. phaneractis Greenm., Spilanthes lateraliflora Klatt, Spilanthes lehmanniana Klatt, Spilanthes nuttallii Torr. & A.Gray, Spilanthes orizabaensis Sch.Bip. ex Klatt, Spilanthes phaneractis (Greenm.)
 A.H.Moore, Spilanthes repens (Walter) Michx., Spilanthes subhirsuta DC.

-Acmella repens (Walter) Rich. ex Pers. is the correct and accepted name for this species of Acmella.
-The genus and species were named and described as such by Christiaan Hendrik Persoon in Synopsis Plantarum in 1807.
-In the description, he acknowledges Louis Claude Marie Richard’s previous description that wasn’t validly published (that’s why it says “ex”).
+Acmella repens (Walter) Rich. ex Pers. is the accepted name for this species of Acmella.
+The genus and species were described as such by Christiaan Hendrik Persoon in Synopsis Plantarum in 1807.
+He gave credit to Louis Claude Marie Richard for naming the genus and species.
 It is sometimes cited as Acmella repens (Walter) Rich. or Rich. ex Pers.
-It was first named and described as Anthemis repens by Thomas Walter in Flora Caroliniana in 1788.
+It was first named and described as Anthemis repens by Walter Thomas in Flora Caroliniana in 1788.

 Acmella repens is found growing in the United States in Missouri and Texas eastward in the south part of the country toward the east coast, Mexico south through parts of South America, Costa Rica, and Cuba.

-Here on this farm in Pettis County in Missouri (Henry County is across the street), I have only noticed this plant growing in a small spot along the northwest corner of the barn.
-I think I first noticed it growing here a few years ago, took photos, and misidentified it.
-Strangely, it seems they looked different than in 2019 but they were probably this same plant.
+I have only noticed this plant growing in a small spot along the northwest corner of the barn.
+I think I first noticed it growing here a few years ago.
+I took photos, and maybe misidentified it because I can’t find the older photos.
 I have gotten more into wildflower ID so I make sure I take ample photos of the entire plant whereas a few years ago I probably just took photos of the flowers.
-Takes a lot more than just flowers sometimes to make a positive ID.
+It takes a lot more than just flowers sometimes to make a positive ID.

 This plant only seems to show up in the yard by the barn late in the season.
 I either don’t notice it since I mow this area weekly or it just emerges.
 They may grow in other areas on the farm but this is the only spot I have noticed it so far.
-They seem to be a low growing sprawling plant, so they may grow unnoticed among taller weeds unnoticed.
+They seem to be a low-growing sprawling plant, so they may grow unnoticed among taller weeds (I mean wildflowers) and grass.

 Acmella reptans is a herbaceous perennial that grows in swampy areas, low wet woods, borders of pods, and areas beginning to dry out.